300k Views! LinkedIn Marketing Strategies Turned Human

 Carla joined Camera Confidence in June 2019.
 Having her as a member of our community and through our personal connection on Facebook, I think of her as someone who shares the real stuff without much of a filter.
 She is great at sharing a lot of what people are thinking but may not be brave enough to put out there.
 Carla says she used to have a filter but doesn’t anymore; she speaks her mind from a place of love.

-Creating a Movement of Authenticity through Hair and LinkedIn
+Creating a Movement of Authenticity through her Natural Hair and LinkedIn

 About four hours after I posted, Carla saw my post.
 At that point, there were maybe 25 comments on it saying to connect with this person or that person for tips.
 She saw a comment by a lady named Nancy saying to connect with her friend.
 Because Carla is nosy, she clicked on the link, which led her to a YouTube video.
 She was watching one of my trainings and listening to this other video simultaneously, taking in some goodness from the LinkedIn video, which was about how to optimize your profile.